MJHeijster/StatBot/README.md

 A Discord Bot which logs in the HydraIRC complient log format so that mIRCStats will work.
 Slightly modified parser can be found in the mIRCStats parser folder.
 Download: [Releases](https://github.com/MJHeijster/StatBot/releases)

 # Setup
-Compile and place in a location you want the software in.
+Compile (or download) and place in a location you want the software in.
 Configure the application through the StatBot.exe.config file.
 More information can be found here about the token: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token

+You can either let the bot log to channelname.log or channelid.log.
+You can figure out what channel belongs to a channelid by opening the log and checking the first line, or by writing \#channelname in Discord.
+It will show something like <#296923759988703232> where 296923759988703232 is the id.

 # Tips
-If a channel is renamed, you can use a script to move the old and new log files into a folder.
+If a channel is renamed and the bot is set to log to channelname.log, you can use a script to move the old and new log files into a folder.
 If you specify the channel name in the first log (for this example, 1.log) through the following line:

 "*** Now talking in #channelname"